George Akume

-George Akume GCON (born 27 December 1953) is a Nigerian politician who is the 21st and current Secretary to the Government of the Federation.
+George Akume CON (born 27 December 1953) is a Nigerian politician who is the 21st and current Secretary to the Government of the Federation.
 He served as Minister of Special Duties and Inter-Governmental Affairs from 2019 to 2023, during the administration of President Muhammadu Buhari.
 He was the Senator representing Benue North-West Senatorial District between 2007 and 2019.
 He was also the Minority Leader of the Senate from June 2011 to June 2015.
 He served as the Governor of Benue State from May 1999 to May 2007.

 Akume was re-elected Senator for Benue North-West in the April 2011 elections, running on the platform of the Action Congress of Nigeria.
 He won another term in 2015 but lost to Senator Emmanuel Yisa Orker-Jev of the PDP in 2019.
 On 23 July 2019, President Buhari nominated Akume to serve as the Minister of Special Duties and Intergovernmental Affairs.

 Early life and education

-Akume obtained a bachelor's degree in Sociology and a master's degree in Labour Relations from the University of Ibadan.
+Akume obtained a bachelor's degree in sociology and a master's degree in Labour Relations from the University of Ibadan.